 While Lyft has touted itself as a safer alternative to Uber, reported assaults and associated lawsuits say otherwise.
 While Lyft has not put out a detailed safety report, in December 2019, 20 unnamed passengers sued the company over driver sexual assault.
 These allegations arose just a few months after 14 other anonymous women came forward with the same charges, as well as many other individual lawsuits involving rape and sexual assault.

 Lyft sexual assault victims said they felt the ridesharing company did not do enough to keep them safe.
 Several stated that when they reported the incidents, Lyft did little or nothing to make it right.
 They also argued that the rideshare company could have done more to protect passengers by requiring in-car video monitoring and conducting fingerprint-based background checks.
 While Lyft does have plans to release a report similar to Uber’s, the company currently still fails to adequately investigate customer complaints of sexually inappropriate behavior.

 Houston Ridesharing Assault Attorney

 Although ridesharing apps have become commonplace for transportation, there’s no denying there are risks involved when getting into an Uber or a Lyft vehicle.
-At Ramsey Law Group we believe rideshare drivers should have their backgrounds thoroughly checked before another passenger finds himself or herself in an unimaginable situation.
-If you or someone you know were assaulted by a rideshare driver, contact the experienced Houston trial attorneys at Ramsey Law Group today to see how we can help.
+At Ramsey Law Group, we believe rideshare drivers should have their backgrounds thoroughly checked before another passenger finds himself or herself in an unimaginable situation.
+If you or someone you know were assaulted by a rideshare driver, contact the experienced Houston personal injury attorneys at Ramsey Law Group today to see how we can help.